fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		cout<<"The front element is:"<<dq.front()<<endl;
 		cout<<"The rear element is:"<<dq.back()<<endl;
 		```
 	3. **Circular Queues** - Circular queues are a type of queue where the rear of the queue is connected to the front of the queue.
-They are implemented using arrays.
 They are used in applications where the queue needs to be circular, such as in a round-robin scheduling algorithm, etc.

 		```cpp
 		#include <queue>